 September 15, 2011

 Autumn, already.
 Maybe age or the nature of my calendar is the reason, but the seasons seem to cycle more quickly now.
 I grew up in a small town in the middle of farm country, and fall remains my favourite time of year.
 Transitional.
 Bittersweet.
 Harvest time.
 These days, completed projects are my crops, each one different.
 The seeds of one may seem barely sown when, magically, they’re ready to reap, while others reach fruition after a lengthy maturing process.
-This fall I’m launching two books — Richard Outram: Essays on His Works (Guernica Editions) and Slipstream (ARKITEXWERKS & Soper Creek Chapbook Studio) (shown here).
+This fall I launch two books – Richard Outram: Essays on His Works (Guernica Editions) and Slipstream (ARKITEXWERKS & Soper Creek Chapbook Studio) (shown here).
 The former has been a long time coming.
-The latter — even though its text was written in 2007 and its shape has morphed a few times — was completed in a whirlwind of effort, in two editions, over the summer.
+The latter, even though its text was written in 2007 and its shape and presentation has morphed a few times, was completed in a whirlwind of effort, in two editions, over the summer.
 I’m pleased with each book, for different reasons.
-I hope for a good reception.
 Mostly I feel a sense of accomplishment.
-However, the time of year still makes us pause.
-It’s hard to say goodbye to summer, knowing winter’s inevitable.
-The next few weeks will no doubt be spent glancing back (with a small twinge) at what’s done, while at the same time we prepare for what’s ahead.
+However, the time of year still makes me pause.
+It’s hard to say goodbye to summer, knowing winter is inevitable.
+The next few weeks will be spent glancing back (with a twinge) at what’s done, while at the same time preparing for what’s ahead.

 April 28, 2011